pingcap/ossinsight/docs/database/01-deep-insight-about-oss-database-2021.md

 |![](/img/lang/rust.png) | Rust     | ▇▇▇▇▇▇                              | 4366

-## Top companies contributing to OSS databases
+## Top 20 companies contributing the most to OSDB repos in 2021

 <details>